Trump lawyers questioned 2020 Nevada vote, records show - ExBulletin

 Lawyers wrote that lax procedures for authenticating voter identities had called into question the legitimacy of all elections in the state.

 But the Nevada secretary of state’s office flatly rejected that claim in a report released the following April.
-The report said many voters alleged by the Republican Party of Nevada to have left the state or another country just before the election had in fact moved to cities and towns adjacent to military bases.
+The report said many voters alleged by the Nevada Republican Party to have left the state or another country just before the election had in fact moved to towns and villages adjacent to military bases.

 He also noted that there are many legitimate reasons for a person to request a change of mailing address while maintaining their original Nevada voter registration address.